Bernie Custis, pro football’s first black quarterback, dies at age 88

 He was 88.

 Custis made pro football history Aug.
-29, 1951, when he became a starter with the CFL’s Hamilton Tiger-Cats, who confirmed his death Thursday.
+29, 1951, when he became a starter with the Hamilton Tiger-Cats, who confirmed his death Thursday.

 He starred at quarterback with Syracuse University and was selected sixth overall by the Cleveland Browns in the 1951 NFL draft.